Sustainable Transportation

 AERREVA H-Series

-All-electric vehicles (EVs) run on electricity, which in the United States is produced mostly from fossil fuels (60.4%) and nuclear energy (18.2%).
-While electric vehicles emit no tailpipe emissions, using these fuel sources for recharging leads to significant pollution elsewhere.
-Additionally, these fuel sources waste around two thirds of their energy as waste heat in the power plant.
-No more green than gasoline powered cars.
-The amount of fossil fuels needed to fully recharge a 100 kWh battery, for example, requires burning either 142.5 pounds of coal or 927.5 cubic feet of natural gas, which includes plant-to-battery transfer losses.
-Energy used to extract, produce and transport these fuel sources varies, and is not included.
+All-electric vehicles (EVs) run on electricity, which is produced in the United States mainly from fossil fuels (60.4%) and nuclear energy (18.2%).
+While EVs emit no tailpipe emissions, using electricity produced from these fuel sources causes significant pollution elsewhere, in addition, are not very efficient at producing electricity.
+Around two-thirds of the energy from these fuel sources are lost as power plant waste heat.
+To fully recharge a 100 kWh EV battery, for example, requires burning either 142.5 pounds of coal or 927.5 cubic feet of natural gas, which includes waste heat and plant-to-battery transfer losses.
+The energy used to extract, produce, and transport these fuel sources is not included.
 For nuclear energy, a single uranium fuel pellet can recharge the battery over fourteen times.
-Producing uranium-235 has several issues such as widespread radioactive waste and accidents.
-Additionally, the process is highly energy-intensive, and the Energy Return on Investment (EROI) ratio can range from the teens to an energy sink depending on the source and ore grade.
+However, producing uranium-235 has several issues, including widespread radioactive waste and accidents.
+Additionally, the front end of the nuclear fuel cycle is energy-intensive, that can result in the Energy Return on Investment (EROI) ratio to range from the teens to an energy sink, depending on the source and ore grade.

 Global Energy Crisis

-Globally, proven reserves of oil, natural gas, coal, and uranium are estimated to last for another 57, 49, 139, and 90 years, respectively, at current consumption levels.
-In the United States, oil, natural gas, and coal reverses (mostly low grade bituminous and lignite coal), will last for around 5, 86, and 400 years, respectively, excluding new discoveries.
-Most of the uranium (95%) the U.S. uses in nuclear power plants is imported from other countries, which have higher grades of uranium ore.
-In Europe, the energy crisis in many EU nations is already ongoing, due to the reduction or elimination of gas supplies from Russia.
-As extracting oil becomes more energy-intensive, the automotive industry is expected to shift from predominantly gasoline-powered vehicles to all-electric ones.
-Electric cars would then rely mainly on natural gas and nuclear energy for their power.
-Once extracting natural gas also becomes more energy-intensive, coal is likely to become the main source of energy used to generate electricity.
+Globally, it is estimated that proven reserves of oil, natural gas, coal, and uranium will last for another 57, 49, 139, and 90 years, respectively, if consumption levels remain the same.
+In the United States, the oil, natural gas, and coal reserves (mostly low grade bituminous and lignite coal) will last for around 5, 86, and 400 years, respectively, without taking into account new discoveries.
+As far as nuclear energy, 95% of the uranium used in nuclear power plants in the U.S. is imported from countries that have higher grades of uranium ore.
+Many EU nations are already facing an energy crisis due to the reduction or elimination of gas supplies from Russia.
+As the extraction of oil becomes more energy-intensive, the automotive industry will shift from predominantly gasoline-powered vehicles to all-electric vehicles that will then rely mostly on natural gas for their power.
+Once extracting natural gas becomes more energy-intensive, coal is likely to become the primary source of energy used to generate electricity.

-Although solar and wind farms produce around 3.9%, and 10.2%, respectively, of total U.S. electricity production, they are intermittent and fluctuating sources of energy, with capacity factors of 28%, and 35% respectfully.
-Load-following power plants are therefore needed in order to deliver baseload power to consumers 24/7/365.
-Power plants that ramp up and down lose efficiency, and thereby release more emissions.
-Hydropower on the other hand, has a high EROI ratio, and can deliver baseload power 24/7, accounting for around 6.2% of total U.S. electricity production.
-However, power outputs still fluctuate due to water availability, which puts hydropower’s capacity factor in the 40% range.
-The electrical power grid is already under pressure, especially during summer months when people turn to their air conditioning systems & AC units.
-Adding tens of millions of electric vehicles would only strain it further, leading to more outages, and faster depletion of our energy resources.
+Solar and wind farms generate 3.9% and 10.2% of the total electricity production in the United States, respectively.
+However, these energy sources are intermittent and tend to fluctuate frequently.
+They have annual capacity factors of only 28% and 35%, respectively.
+Therefore, to provide a continuous supply of electricity to consumers, load-following power plants are needed to support these renewable energy sources.
+However, power plants that ramp up and down lose efficiency, which leads to increased emissions.
+Hydropower, which accounts for about 6.2% of total electricity production in the US, can provide baseload power 24/7.
+However, hydropower’s capacity factor is still around 40% due to the fluctuation in water availability.
+The power grid is already under pressure, particularly during the summer months when air conditioning systems are in high demand.
+Adding tens of millions of electric vehicles that would rely on the grid for their power would only further strain it, resulting in more outages and faster depletion of our energy resources.
 A link to the electrical grid, primary sources of energy and EV efficiency is further explored on our Electrical Grid page.

 Solution for Clean Sustainable Transportation